jimburton/sudoku/README.md

 sudoku.com, and click on "how to solve".
 Or come up with your own propagation rules.
 Do not forget to add appropriate properties that test your functions.

-**Z.** Write a function that produces interesting Sudoku puzzles.
+**X.2** Write a function that produces interesting Sudoku puzzles.
 For example, one could have a function

 ```haskell